Sarah Hegazi: Death and legacy

 Hegazi died on 14 June 2020 in Toronto, Canada.
-On 15 June 2020 Hegazi's lawyer Khaled Al-Masry confirmed her death as suicide.
+On 15 June 2020, Hegazi's lawyer Khaled Al-Masry confirmed her death as suicide.
 A short letter written by Hegazi, in Arabic, circulated on social media following her death.
 The letter read: "To my siblings – I tried to survive and I failed, forgive me.
 To my friends – the experience was harsh and I am too weak to resist it, forgive me.
 To the world – you were cruel to a great extent, but I forgive."
 Her death was reported across a range of international news outlets, with tributes to her activism a recurring theme.
-Hamed Sinno, the frontman of the Lebanese band Mashrou' Leila shared a tribute on his Facebook profile to Hegazi which read "الحرية لروحك", or "Freedom for your soul".
+Hamed Sinno, the frontman of the Lebanese band Mashrou' Leila shared a tribute on their Facebook profile to Hegazi which read "الحرية لروحك", or "Freedom for your soul".
 Sinno later composed and performed a song based on the words written by Hegazi shortly before her death.
 Visual art memorializing Hegazi has circulated widely since her death.
 Other Arab and Middle Eastern artists and public figures shared messages of sympathy and solidarity with Hegazi and the LGBT community among which Egyptian actor Amr Waked, Lebanese singer and stage actress Carole Samaha, Iranian painter and LGBT activist Alireza Shojaian, and Jordanian lawyer and journalist Ola Al-Fares.

 The Canadian socialist magazine Spring published an obituary to Hegazi with Valerie Lannon writing: "I remember her saying 'I never felt so alive as during the revolution.'
 In her honour, and to fulfil our own sense of life, it is our duty to continue fighting for the revolution here, Egypt and around the world."
 During the 2020 Pride Month, the Arab LGBT community held vigils in the United States, Canada, London, Amsterdam, Berlin, Budapest and Beirut to commemorate Hegazi's life and struggle against homophobia; these came together with memorial vigils and events across the world.
 In Malta, the Allied Rainbow Communities and Moviment Graffitti commemorated Hegazi's death through a demonstration at the Egyptian Embassy and criticized the Maltese Government's designation of Egypt as a safe country to which refugees could be returned.